 Getting sober for good can be extremely difficult.
 If you or a loved one is thinking about quitting alcohol (or if you’ve already tried), then you know what a hurdle this problem is to overcome.
 Unfortunately, one of the reasons that people have such a hard time quitting their addiction is because they don’t have all the tools they need to be successful.

 Among the most important resources a person needs to stay sober is access to long-term care.
 Alcohol addictions rarely disappear overnight.
 In fact, self-destructive drinking is typically tied to a host of other mental health or behavioral issues.

-Without the tools and education needed to tackle these challenges head-on, those struggling with addiction are put at a huge disadvantage as they go through recovery.
+Without the proper tools and education to tackle these challenges head-on, those struggling with addiction will be at a huge disadvantage as they go through recovery.
 People who have been through a short-term recovery program and still struggle to stay sober know this reality firsthand.

 The goal of this post is to highlight the options that individuals have for effective long-term recovery from alcoholism.
 Our hope is that those struggling with substance abuse can get the right kind of help from qualified treatment professionals, allowing them to live happier and healthier lives free of addiction.

 Effective Long-Term Treatment Models for Alcoholism

 One strategy for alcoholism recovery that has found great success is the pairing of recovery home services with those of an intensive outpatient or partial hospitalization treatment program.